 Australia's structural reliance on external financing remains a key vulnerability.
-However, Australian banks have been extending the term structure of their wholesale market funding for a number of years and pre-funding upcoming maturities well in advance.
-The RBA's committed liquidity facility, combined with its bond purchases and term-repo operations, has boosted system-level liquidity.
-A temporary reciprocal swap line arrangement between the RBA and the US Federal Reserve has facilitated access to US dollar liquidity during periods of market dislocation.
+However, Australian banks have been extending the term structure of their wholesale market funding for a number of years and pre-fund upcoming maturities well in advance.

 ESG considerations